 You may ask: What is estate planning?
 It is the process of looking at all of your assets and then deciding how you want those assets distributed to your family through gifting now or through inheritance after you die.

-As part of this process, you should always consult with an lawyer or inheritance planning law office who is familiar with inheritance planning law.
+As part of this process, you should always consult with an attorney or inheritance planning law office who is familiar with estate planning law.

 1. a Will

 3. a Power of Attorney for Property and Finance

 Preparing a will is not a complicated process.
 You can find sample wills on the internet or in the Wisconsin state statutes.
 However, when creating a will, you must be careful that the will addresses your particular financial and family situation.
 Most basic

 You should have a personal will prepared for you by a competent estate planning attorney.
 Your last will and testament is an important document.
 Drafting a Will should always be done with the help of an estate planning attorney.
 The will you create will allow you to direct who your heirs are and how your heirs will inherit your estate after your death.
 Having a lawyer draft a simple will is not expensive.
 What is expensive is dying intestate (which means dying without creating a will).
 There can be

 When you become involved in the process of writing a will, it may become evident that establishing a trust or several trusts will benefit your estate plan.
 Depending upon the size of your estate in Milwaukee County, a trust may help you avoid or reduce inheritance tax also known as death taxes.
 There are several types of trusts that can be established including a family trust, revocable trust, irrevocable trust

 You may have heard of the term, living will.
 What is a living will?
 It is not a will since it does not convey assets.
 A living will is a document which gives an agent of your choosing the right to make health care decisions on your behalf when you are incapacitated.
 The living will contains your advance directives related to what you desire regarding

 A Financial POA allows your named agent to sell